katcipis/katcipis.github.io/_drafts/restless-restfull.md

 (specially with some bad implementations of RPC and remote objects).

-Perhaps the notion of maturity is intended to be used inside a REST API, but most people that advocate RESTFullness takes it as a maturity of any API.
+Perhaps the notion of maturity is intended to be used inside a REST API, but most people that advocate RESTfulness takes it as a maturity of any API.

 When you start to grown up you start to see that there are no demons, so RPC is not a demon and REST is not the glorious light that will